-How Much Does It Cost To Ship a Mattress?
-Mattress Shipping Guide
+How Much Does it Cost to Ship a Mattress?
+(Price Chart)

 Shipping a mattress can be expensive, especially when it needs to go a long way.
 However, most often if you’re making a move and need your bed, it is much cheaper to have it shipped than to buy a new one upon arrival.